 Ringo’s Gift has an earthy hash taste and aroma, and users tend to experience an element of cerebral activity while their body feels soothed and relaxed.
 Due to the low THC content, the high you receive is mild yet noticeable.
 It begins in the head and slowly but surely leads to a body buzz that keeps you relaxed but not couch-locked.

 It is a popular strain for people with chronic pain, anxiety, arthritis, gastrointestinal disorder, stress, PTSD and muscle spasms.
 As Ringo’s Gift keeps you relaxed yet alert and ensures you remain sociable, it is a good choice for daytime medication.

 4 – Harle-Tsu (The Painkilling Marijuana Strain)

 The Harle-Tsu high is rather mellow, and instead of providing you with a body or cerebral high, this strain works well as a painkiller.
-You will feel something of a buzz behind the eyes at first and then your body will feel completely free and relaxed.
+You may feel something of a buzz behind the eyes at first and then your body may feel free and relaxed afterward.

 5 – Harlequin (The Unique Hybrid Marijuana Strain)